dancer1325/webpack-website/src/content/api/module-variables.md

     url: https://en.wikipedia.org/wiki/Asynchronous_module_definition
 ---

-This section covers all **variables** available in code compiled with webpack.
-Modules will have access to certain data from the compilation process through `module` and other variables.
+* goal
+  * ALL variables / 👀AVAILABLE in code compiled -- with -- webpack👀

+* modules
+  * | compilation process,
+    * have access -- , via `module` & OTHER variables, to -- certain data

 ## module.loaded (NodeJS)
+* TODO:
 This is `false` if the module is currently executing, and `true` if the sync execution has finished.

 ## module.hot (webpack-specific)